National Civic League

 Specific responsibilities include:

-- Organizing office operations and procedures, monitoring payroll, processing outside requests, designing filing systems, and reviewing and approving supply requisitions.
+- Organizing office operations and procedures, processing payroll, handling outside requests, designing filing systems, and reviewing and approving supply requisitions.

-- Handling invoices, arranging meeting logistics, maintaining registration lists, sending out membership dues notices, arranging travel, and similar tasks.
+- Handling invoices, arranging meeting logistics, arranging travel, and similar tasks.

 - Defining procedures for retention, protection, retrieval, transfer, and disposal of records.

-- Planning and implementing office systems, layouts, and equipment procurement and maintenance.
+- Planning and implementing office systems, layouts, and equipment procurement and maintenance, including technology systems.

 - Designing and implementing office policies by establishing standards and procedures, measuring results against standards, making necessary adjustments.